efabless/caravel_user_project/docs/source/quickstart.rst

 #.
 Now that your git environment is setup, it's time to setup your local environment.

-	* This command will install
+	* This command will setup your environment by installing the following
 		- caravel_lite (a lite version of caravel)
 		- management core for simulation
 		- openlane to harden your design